 Fact: None of the approved COVID-19 vaccines contain the live virus that causes COVID-19.
 Therefore, the vaccine cannot cause you to become sick with COVID-19.
 Once you receive the vaccine, your body’s immune system will create an attack plan against the virus by producing antibodies.
 This also serves as an immune memory path, which means your body learns how to defeat the virus should you encounter COVID-19 again.
 You might feel sore in the arm where you received the vaccine.
 The most common side effects reported by vaccine participants in trials conducted by Pfizer and Moderna include:

 Some patients may still become infected or develop symptoms following vaccination against COVID-19.
-However, the current vaccines under consideration all have greater than 90% efficacy of preventing you from getting infected.
-They also have demonstrated that your risk of a severe infection that requires you to be hospitalized is greatly reduced following immunization.
+However, all COVID-19 vaccines currently available in the United States have demonstrated that your risk of a severe infection that requires you to be hospitalized is greatly reduced following immunization.
+This includes infections from variants like the Delta variant.

 3. Myth: After getting the vaccine, I will test positive for COVID-19.